Defending champion O'Sullivan cruises into quarters

 I think he's poked the bear too much and it's come back to bite him.

-I think it's backfired.
-I think he might be embarrassed about it.
+I think it's backfired, he might be embarrassed about it.

 Ronnie wanted to put on a performance - and he did that.
 It was a masterclass.